Mary Bliss Parsons: Background

-Parsons was born to Thomas and Margaret Bliss (née Hulins) in Gloucestershire, England in 1628.
+Parsons was born to Thomas and Margaret Bliss (née Hulings) in Gloucestershire, England in 1628.
 Her family later immigrated to Hartford, Connecticut, where she married Joseph Parsons on November 2, 1646.
 The couple later moved to Springfield, Massachusetts.
 In 1655, Joseph Parsons purchased a land tract from the local Native Americans in what would become Northampton.
 Parsons frequently negotiated for land from the Nonotuck, Agawam, and other Indigenous peoples of the region under circumstances that have come under scrutiny as an instrumental part of the colonization of the area and partial displacement of Native people by Puritan settlers.

 The Parsonses became financially successful members of the Northampton community, owning property in Springfield, Hadley, Massachusetts and Boston as well as in Northampton.

 The Feud

 In the early 1650s a feud developed between the Parsonses and a neighboring family, the Bridgmans.
 Parsons was said to have a strong personality, which had led to rumors following her from Springfield.

 Unlike the Parsons, the Bridgmans were struggling financially.
 In addition, Mary Parsons had several healthy children while Sarah Bridgman had lost several children.
+Mary Parsons gave birth to the first child born in the new settlement of Northampton, while the Bridgmans grieved the first recorded death.
+Mary's fifth child, Ebenezer, was born in May of 1655, while Sarah's infant son died in 1656.
 People in the town started blaming Parsons for the death of livestock and injuries to people.
 Bridgman began to spread rumours about Parsons, claiming that she had threatened her son and that she was a witch.
 When Parsons' mother confronted Bridgman, Bridgman claimed to have heard a story that Parsons had cursed a blind man’s daughter in Springfield, causing the girl to have fits.